wp-plugins/codepress-admin-columns/readme.txt

 == Installation ==

 1. Upload codepress-admin-columns to the /wp-content/plugins/ directory
-2. Activate Codepress Admin Columns through the ‘Plugins’ menu in WordPress
+2. Activate Codepress Admin Columns through the 'Plugins' menu in WordPress
 3. Configure the plugin by going to the Admin Column settings that appears under the Settings menu.